Baguuc/authoric/docs/routes.md

 + user have to have "users:delete:{user}" permission

 Query parameters
-+ session_id - Required, ID of login session retrieved from POST /user route
++ session_token - Required, token of login session retrieved from POST /user route
 + auto_commit - Optional, determines if the event should be created or should the operation be commited (default: true)

+### GET /user
+Get the currently logged in user data.

+Errors:
++ When the session do not exist

+Query parameters:
++ session_token - Required, token of login session retrieved from POST /user route

 ### POST /user
 Logs in to a user account, creating a new session